nimiq/my-summer-of-code/_posts/2014-05-13-api-sketch.md

 The cause is a name clash between the variable `json` and the module `json`.
 - \<days\> might be not user friendly.
 *Istvan* pointed out that counting backwards from the current day seems to be simple to use, as it answers questions like: "What was posted ten days ago?".
 But this makes life harder for people who want to mine our system periodically.
 He suggests to count forward from day-0.
-I guess we could accept 3 exclusive parameters:
+I guess we could accept 3 mutually exclusive parameters:
     - `until` to provide stats from day-0 until `until`.
     - `days_ago` to provide stats from day-0 until `days_ago` days ago.
     - `days_from_zero` to provide stats from day-0 until day-0 + `days_from_zero`.